EamonKeane/jenkins-blue/README.md

 The sample CI-CD pipeline and application uses Lachlan Evanson's excellent croc-hunter tutorial, which I would encourage you to go through after this. https://github.com/lachie83/croc-hunter

+* Asciicast with all commands run below is here (tokens shown in asciicast have been revoked):
 [![asciicast](https://asciinema.org/a/5g5tbqwFObfUqDHhMr13lXUCm.png)](https://asciinema.org/a/5g5tbqwFObfUqDHhMr13lXUCm)
-(tokens shown in asciicast have been revoked)

 # Checkout repository
 ```bash